 There are various steps you can take to avoid claims of nuisance.
 For example, you can avoid flying your drone over the same space with great frequency.
 In addition, you can determine whether the noise emitted by your drone exceeds your locality’s noise ordinances, which often outline acceptable levels of noise by property type and time of day.
 Many localities make this information available online.

 Operating a drone over someone’s private airspace may also constitute common law trespass.
 This is less likely than in the case of physical, ground-level trespass because ownership of airspace above a property is not as clearly established.
 Landowners own as much space above the ground as can be reasonably used in connection with the land.
 What constitutes reasonable use of this airspace remains uncertain; however, one thing is clear: a person’s ownership of airspace above a property is not infinite.
 At some point, the airspace is in the public domain.
 Ultimately, the higher you fly your drone, the less likely you are to commit a trespass.
-Recall, however, that federal law includes both implicit and explicit height limitations for drone operators—recreational users under the Special Rule must maintain a direct line of sight to the drone and commercial users under the Part 107 rules must operate the drone below 400 feet.
+Recall, however, that federal law includes explicit height limitations for drone operators—recreational users under the Exception and commercial users under the Part 107 rules must operate the drone below 400 feet.